The views expressed by the host on this show, documented to be almost always right 99.5% of the time.

 Make no mistake.

-This is uh this is what he wants to happen.
+This is what he wants to happen.

 They'll just proceed to the parts of it they think they can get done.

-Joe in Ventura, California.
+Joe in Ventura, California, you're next.

 Thanks for calling.

-Um two quick comments.
+Hey, Rush, two quick comments.

-I'd I'd like to uh see him implement that.
+I'd like to see him implement that.

-Let's right.
+That's right.

-All the Liberals have to run Mexico.
+All the liberals have to run Mexico.

 I hope they do.